 2. The floor plans they use

-The floor plan will help you to determine if you are satisfied with the location of the rooms, built in closets, kitchen cupboards, the size of the various rooms and how efficiently the space is utilized, among other things.
+The floor plan will help you to determine if you are satisfied with the location of the rooms, built-in closets, kitchen cupboards, the size of the various rooms and how efficiently space is utilized, among other things.
 You do not want to go ahead and purchase a home that you will later want to remodel or simply have to live in it and hate it.
-Can you select your own floor plan, and will you be given the flexibility such as the Red Pen Program offered by Baywest Homes that allow home owners to make changes to their new homes?
+Can you select your floor plan, and will you be given the flexibility such as the Red Pen Program offered by Baywest Homes that allow homeowners to make changes to their new homes?

 3. Whether or not they do soil testing and install drainage systems

 Not all soils are suitable for supporting building structures.
 There is also the issue of whether or not the soil drains well or retains water.
 What is the likelihood that you will experience flooding because the land saturates easily?
 What are the plans for installing a drainage system that will adequately support the new neighborhood?
 Too often people purchase new homes in newly built neighborhoods only to be stuck with drainage problems.